MCP HubMCP Hub

 Authentication

 MCP Framework provides optional authentication for SSE endpoints.
-You can choose between JWT and API Key authentication, or implement your own custom provider.
+Supported options include JWT, API Key, or custom authentication providers.

 import { MCPServer, JWTAuthProvider } from "mcp-framework";